 Company A’s total salary budget for next year is $650,000.

-Production budget depicts the number of units that a company expects to produce with a given amount of resources.
-It includes expected sales, inventory and more.
-Let’s see an example of Production Budget:
+The production budget depicts the number of units a company expects to produce with a given amount of resources.
+It includes expected sales, inventory, and more.
+Let’s see an example of a Production Budget:

 |Particulars||Year 1||Year 2||Year 3||Year 4|

 |Closing Inventory (C)||800||750||700||650|

 |Expected Production (A+C-B)||9800||11950||13950||15950|

 This budget is not for any department but rather for the full business and includes all sales, production, expenses, and more.
 Let’s see a simple example of a Business Budget:

 Company B has sales of $500000.
 The management expects sales to increase by 10% for the next year, while expenses (rent, insurance, Internet, travel, interest) by 10%.
 The cost of goods sold currently is $200000 and is expected to go up by 5%.
 Following is the Business Budget for Company B:

 |Particulars||% Increase||Amt (Last Year)||Amt (Expected)|

 Based on the above budget, the net income for Company B increases by $37,600.